-Though last semester’s seminar was less than successful, the notion of an Agincourt board game continues to intrigue me.
+It’s hard for me to measure the success of last semester’s seminar but the notion of an Agincourt board game continues to intrigue me.

 Now here’s a game to find in someone’s tomb, intact but minus its rules and procedures.
 I cannot imagine they’d constitute anything less than a small library, cross-referenced and footnoted and interleaved with fold-out flow charts and diagrams — certification from your community college optional but recommended.